Placing people first

 Band 3 Healthcare Assi...

-Sanctuary Health is currently looking for experienced and dedicated Band 3 Healthcare Assistant to take on block bookings based in Liverpool.
-Working hours: Monday to Friday 1-9pm.
-The pay rates for this locum Healthcare Assistant job is £12.37 per hour (LTD Company Equivalent).
-Requirements of the Healthcare Assistant: Must have a minimum of 2 years recent experience within the last 2/3 years of working in general practice or other healthcare environment as a HCA.
-Contact: This Healthcare Assistant job is advertised by Tom Bak; if you are interested in this position please click above to apply now.
+Sanctuary Health is currently looking for an experienced and dedicated Band 3 Healthcare Assistant to fill a role within a Neighbourhood Team in Droitwich.
+The pay rates for this locum Healthcare Assistant job is £12 per hour (Assignment rate).
+Requirements of the Healthcare Assistant: Recent UK experience within a similar role Previous experience of clinical healthcare role Previous Healthcase Assistant experience Desirable requiredments: Observation skills, Venepuncture, Catheter care and wound care Contact: This Healthcare Assistant job is advertised by Jack Dobrucki; if you are interested in this position please click above to apply now.
 Due to the high volume of applications we receive, regretfully we are only able to respond to candidates who meet our clients' requirements.

-Sanctuary Health is currently looking for an experienced and dedicated Band 6 Acute/Kidney Dietitian to fill a full-time or part-time role based in Stevenage.
-The ideal candidates will possess highly developed specialist knowledge of dietetics and be registered with the HCPC.
-The pay rate for this Dietitian job is £25 - £25.50 per hour (LTD Company Equivalent) and is an initial 2-month contract.
-Requirements of the Dietitian: Degree or equivalent within Nutrition and Dietetics HCPC registered as a Dietitian Relevant post qualification clinical dietetic experience that includes working within an acute hospital healthcare setting (adults).
-Clinical experience of nutritional support that includes the prescription and monitoring of enteral feeding regimes (adult).
-Knowledge of the nutrition and dietetic management of acute kidney injury and chronic kidney disease Contact: This Dietitian job is advertised by Alex Blackwell; if you are interested in this position please click above to apply now.
+Sanctuary Health is currently looking for an experienced and dedicated Band 5 Registered General Nurse to complete shifts in Stoke-on-Trent.
+The ideal candidates will possess highly developed specialist knowledge of general nursing and be registered with the NMC.
+The pay rate for this Registered General Nurse role is £20-£30 per hour (Assigment Rate) depending on shift.
+Requirements of the Registered General Nurse: Valid NMC registration under Adult Nursing Nursing degree/qualification UK Experience working within a similar role Contact: This Registered General Nurse job is advertised by Jack Dobrucki; if you are interested in this position please click above to apply now.
 Due to the high volume of applications we receive, regretfully we are only able to respond to candidates who meet our clients' requirements.

-Sanctuary Health is currently looking for an experienced and dedicated Band 6 Physiotherapist specialising in Stroke Rehabilitation/Neurological Rehabilitation to work either full-time or part-time based in Stevenage.
-The ideal candidate will possess highly developed specialist knowledge of Physiotherapy and be registered with the HCPC.
-The pay rate for this locum Physiotherapist job is £25 - £26 per hour (LTD Company Equivalent) and is a 3-month contract.
-Summary: The team is supported by senior therapists and service leads and will offer the therapist an opportunity to further their skills as well as providing invaluable support to the service in maintaining their SSNAP status.
-Requirements of the Physiotherapist: Degree or equivalent within Physiotherapy HCPC registered as a Physiotherapist Recent UK/NHS experience as a Physiotherapist Ideally we are looking for a therapist who can work across a seven day service, but this is not essential.
-Contact: This Physiotherapist job is advertised by Alex Blackwell; if you are interested in this position please click above to apply now.
+Sanctuary Health is currently looking for an experienced and dedicated Band 6 Community Occupational Therapist to work in Preston on a full-time basis.
+The ideal candidate will possess highly developed specialist knowledge of Occupational Therapy and be registered with the HCPC.
+The pay rate for this locum Occupational Therapist job is £25.04 per hour (Assignment rate) and is an initial 4-month contract.
+Requirements of the Occupational Therapist: Degree or equivalent within Occupational Therapy HCPC registered as an Occupational Therapist Recent NHS experience either pre or post qualification Contact: This Occupational Therapist job is advertised by Ruben Mota; if you are interested in this position please click above to apply now.
 Due to the high volume of applications we receive, regretfully we are only able to respond to candidates who meet our clients' requirements.

 Consider how much easier it would be if the healthcare job search and application process was smooth, enjoyable even.